notken12/arcadecord/README.md

 The base class for all games.
 Contains logic for event handlers and action models.
 All game types extend this class.

+#### Logic

+Gameplay is turn-based.
+Each player takes a turn during the game.
+Each turn is made up of actions.

+- Game
+    - Turns
+        - Actions

+Games automatically start when the first action is taken.
+Actions can only be taken before the game has ended.
+The first player who joins a game (besides the game creator) will be the first allowed to take an action.
+The logic used for an action (we will call this an **action model**) can decide whether the action ends the turn or even ends the game, and how to manipulate the game data.

 #### Properties

 * `id`: Unique ID